 For any small business owner, time is money.
 For a trucking company, miles are money too.
-Whether you’re an owner-operator or a fleet owner, you need to keep rolling for you to get paid, and that means finding trucking contracts and loads.
-Here are 6 places to look.
+Whether you’re an owner operator or a fleet owner, you need to keep rolling in order to get paid, and that means finding trucking contracts and loads.
+Here are 7 ways to find more loads.

 So, how do owner operators or fleet owners find loads?
 For independent contractors looking for freight to haul, a freight broker can help.
 Freight brokers connect shippers to truckers, and this is a good option if you’re just starting out.
 Freight brokers help find truck loads for owner operators and fleet owners.
 The best part is they do most of the legwork for you, including negotiating the rates with shippers.
 Brokers make it easier for independent truck drivers looking for quality loads because they usually have a relationship with the shippers.
 Using a freight broker is one way to find loads to haul but it can cost you.
 Look out for hidden fees associated with this service.

 3. Load Boards.